-With its impressive and innovative array of concept car ideas, Toyota
+With its impressive and innovative array of concept car ideas,

-has its gaze firmly fixed on the future of the auto industry.
-From the return of the Supra to the introduction of the TJ Cruiser, we can expect to see some very interesting things coming from Toyota over the next few years.
 For the auto industry, concept cars represent the ever-evolving and constantly expanding fields of technology, engineering, and style.
 Innovation is at the forefront, and each new concept car design has the chance to become something truly game-changing in its own right.
 We're here to give you a rundown of some of the coolest Toyota concept cars.

-4.7/5 rating on the App Store | Trusted by 5+ million customers and 7 million cars 4.7/5 app rating | Trusted by 5M+ drivers “Tacozilla” Tacoma Camper
+icon4.7/5 rating on the App Store | Trusted by 5+ million customers and 7 million cars

 Kicking things off is the interestingly-named “Tacozilla” Tacoma Camper, Toyota’s answer to the downsizing/tiny house craze and a love letter to the iconic campers of the 70s and 80s.
 Essentially, the Tacozilla is a Tacoma TRD sport that has been converted into a fully-functional camper.

 Built with nature lovers in mind, the Tacozilla has a custom-fabricated frame and an aluminum exterior with smooth, rounded surfaces.
-The fully-insulated interior is truly something else, featuring teak sauna-style flooring, a full bathroom with a hot water shower, and a kitchen with a stove and a sink.
+The fully-insulated interior is truly something else, featuring teak sauna-style flooring, a full bathroom with a hot water shower, and a kitchen with a stove and a sink

 The Tacozilla was designed and built 100% custom by Marty Schwerter and his team at Toyota Motorsports Garage.
 It made its debut at Toyota’s 2021 Specialty Equipment Market Association (SEMA) Show at the Las Vegas Convention Center.